Rudolf Muradyan: Scientific Work

 Where $\hbar$ is the Dirac constant, $c$ is the speed of light, $G$ is the gravitational constant, and $M_p$ is the proton mass.
 Muradyan's proposed hypothesis of the emergence of the Universe, related to Victor Hambardzumian's theory of the emergence of the Universe, allows to explain the appearance of the rotation of space objects (stars, galaxies and others) in a quantitative way, based on the known relationship in the physics of elementary particles between mass and rotation momentum.
 In 1970, Rudolf Muradyan gave an exact solution to the problem of "random walks" on the sphere and in Lobachevsky space.
 In 1981 he proposed a direct and unified method for constructing irreducible representations for all discrete subgroups of a three-dimensional rotation group, especially for the triangle, tetrahedron and octahedron groups.
 In 1998, investigating Hopf structures in n-Li - Nambu algebras, he introduced the fundamental concepts of 3-coalgebras, 3-algebras and 3-algebras of Hopf.

-In 1990 Rudolf Muradyan proposed the new form of Mendelev's Periodic Table: the system in which the order of the elements is determined not by the sequence number, but by the structure of the electron shell filling of the atom.
+In 1990 Rudolf Muradyan proposed the new form of Mendeleev's Periodic Table: the system in which the order of the elements is determined not by the sequence number, but by the structure of the electron shell filling of the atom.
 This table of elements is based on the quantum-mechanical structure of the atom, and has certain convenience and clarity.